jeseyfried/social-norms/essays/chile/event-1/index.md

     url: event-3/
 ---

-# This is the first even that happened
+# This is the first event that happened

 The story of chiles is fundamentally a story of people—farmers, traders, cooks, and communities who recognized something special in this fiery plant and made it their own.